MananBhanushali/learning-python/basics/operators.md

-# If Statements, Logical and Comparative Operators
+# If Statements, Logical and Comparative Operators in Java

 ## If, elif, and else